Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Introduction

 By \Cref{prop:Hh2_reduction}, we now have

-As a result, to show the LHS is zero, it suffices to show every single term in the colimit system on RHS is zero. \\ \textbf{VI$\implies$V}\quad Using a Change of Rings theorem, \Cref{thm:CoR}, we relate the group cohomology of $\G_h$ with Ext-groups of $BP_*BP$-comodules:
+As a result, to show the left hand side is zero, it suffices to show every single term in the colimit system on right hand side is zero. \\ \textbf{VI$\implies$V}\quad Using a Change of Rings theorem, \Cref{thm:CoR}, we relate the group cohomology of $\G_h$ with Ext-groups of $BP_*BP$-comodules: